bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 ### Can I see orders/balances of others or can other people see my orders/balances?

 Yes, anyone can see anyone's orders and balances if they know the corresponding addresses.
-Binance Chain is 100% transparent for transactions and balances.
+Beacon Chain  is 100% transparent for transactions and balances.

 ### Information provided through API and their usage